Undergraduate Program Requirements

 Required Courses

-Pol Sci 2010 Introduction to Environmental Policy 3
+• Pol Sci 2010: Intro to Environmental Policy

-Pol Sci 331 Topics in Politics: Theories of Social Justice (Theories of Justice*) 3
+• Pol Sci 331: Topics in Politics: Theories of Social Justice*

 Research Methods Requirements

-Math: Elementary to Intermediate Statistics and Data Analysis (Math 3200)
+• Math 3200: Elementary to Intermediate Statistics and Data Analysis

 Upper-Division Requirements: Political Science